-The VWS Immersion Program is a full-time, furniture design and craftsmanship education program.
-We accept new students throughout the year during the fall, spring or summer semester.
-Students may enroll for a minimum of four weeks and can stay for up to two two academic years.
+The VWS Immersion Program is a full-time furniture design and craftsmanship education program.
+We accept new students throughout the year for our Spring, Summer, and Fall semesters.
+Students may enroll for a minimum of 9 weeks, and can stay for up to two academic years.

-In the tradition of the apprenticeship, students spend full days in the wood shop with access to the guidance of professional furniture-makers and woodworkers.
+In the tradition of apprenticeship, students spend full days in the wood shop with access to the guidance of professional furniture-makers and woodworkers.
 Students learn the basics, then take on increasingly challenging woodworking and furniture-making projects of their own design.